karuna/rising_sun/README.md

 nessus/nexpose/openvas/wapiti -> metasploit, etc...).

+The service also knows which tools are appropriate for which services, it is not based on ports.

 Using FluentNHibernate (and thus NHibernate) and Postgresql, development has been solely on monodevelop/vim on various linuxes.